 Filtration Selection Required for Clean Water

 Control of suspended particles is easily achieved by filtration.

 Removal of particles as small as 5 microns is required for effective Legionella control, since these small particles constitute the bulk of particulate surface area for bacterial colonization and are most easily incorporated in foul and scale.
 Many cooling tower operators use centrifugal separators to reduce particle load, but these only remove relatively large (70 microns) or dense (specific gravity greater than 2.6) particles.
 In the September 2000 issue of Chemical Engineering, W.C.
 Meyer states, “Centrifugal separators do not remove very small or low density particles and are, therefore, not appropriate for this purpose.”

 When it gets down to it there is one simple way to maximize the efficiency of any cooling system; obtain the best economic return on your cooling system investment and protect against spreading disease and legal exposure.

 (Thanks to By Kenn Latzo; Process Efficiency Products, Inc. for much of this information – Complete article -pdf).

 Advanced Filtration are experts in the installation and maintenance of all types of cooling tower filtration.
 In the New York and New Jersey area we partner with Purity Laboratories, Inc. for Legionella sampling, sample testing, and disinfection regimens including:

-Arkel Spin Klin® disc filter technology effectively removes suspended particles from systems, reducing chemical usage and maintaining system efficiency.
+Arkal Spin Klin® disc filter technology effectively removes suspended particles from systems, reducing chemical usage and maintaining system efficiency.